trishialleno/simple-form-validation/README.md

 # simple-form-validation
-Scheduling Form for Vaccination (with validation). with jquery
+Scheduling Form for Vaccination (with validation). with jquery and javascript